CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 1. Remain logged into **LON-CL1** with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.

 ### Task 2- Create a custom theme for Adatum's pilot project team

+In this task, you will design and implement a custom theme tailored to Adatum's pilot project team, aligning with their branding and user experience requirements.
+This includes customizing colors, fonts, layouts, and other UI elements to support team identity and usability.

 1. In the **Microsoft 365 admin center**, select **Teams & groups (1)** in the left-hand navigation pane, and then under it, select **Active teams & groups (2)**.